All Episodes

 This is again from the piece.

-Yet he prevailed by amassing strong support from young people, Hispanics, and other minorities, holding his death.
+Yet, he prevailed by amassing strong support from young people, Hispanics, and other minorities, holding his debt.

 So I want to prepare you.

-And Axelrod's running the re-election campaign, or along with Gibbs.
+And Axelrod's running the reelection campaign along with Gibbs.

-So what they're saying is they're gonna have to go out and get more minorities, blacks, and women.
+So what they're saying is they're going to have to go out and get more minorities, blacks, and women.

-Well, by virtue of the details in this piece, they're gonna have to go out and basically promise communism.
+Well, by virtue of the details in this piece, they're going to have to go out and basically promise communism.

-Which that this is gonna be fun to see because people assuming that they're far left wing s uh leftist socialists is what has driven all the independents and whites away from Obama who did vote for him, and now they've decided the only way they're gonna win reelection is by getting more minorities to vote, more young people to vote.
+This is going to be fun to see because people assuming that their far left-wing leftist socialists is what has driven all the independents and whites away from Obama who did vote for him.

-You imagine if they believe that, if that holds true, what this campaign's shaping up to be.
+Can you imagine if they believe that, and if that holds true, what this campaign's shaping up to be?

-They're gonna have to be bluntly open and honest.
+They're going to have to be bluntly open and honest.

-I mean, you think class warfare rhetoric's been now worse, it's gonna get wor uh bad, it's gonna get worse now.
+I mean, you think class warfare rhetoric has been now worse.

-All the traditional Democrat attacks on achievement, success, gonna get even worse now.
+All the traditional Democrat attacks on achievement, success, going to get even worse now.

 In order to make sure they got enough votes, factor in all the potential voters being aborted out there, it's wow.

-Now, the real question, it's a question that's answered to the to which is known, but it's and it's rhetorical, it's still as interesting to me.
+Now, the real question, it's a question that's answered to which is known, but it's rhetorical.

 The whole Ronald Brownstein piece is on white flight.

-I mean, if it's it's harmful to America as we've known it.
+I mean, it's harmful to America as we've known it.

 The real question is, why are the minorities hanging around?